Mac transition to Apple silicon

-The Mac transition to Apple silicon is the process of changing the central processing units (CPUs) of Apple Inc.'s line of Mac computers from Intel's x86-64 processors to Apple-designed systems on a chip that use the ARM64 architecture.
-CEO Tim Cook announced a "two-year transition plan" in his WWDC keynote address on June 22, 2020, and the first Macs with Apple-designed systems on a chip were released that November.
+The Mac transition to Apple silicon was the process of switching the central processing units (CPUs) of Apple's line of Mac computers from Intel's x86-64 processors to Apple-designed Apple silicon ARM64 systems-on-a-chip.

+Apple CEO Tim Cook announced a "two-year transition plan" to Apple silicon on June 22, 2020.
+The first Macs with Apple-designed systems on a chip were released that November; the last with an Intel processor, the Mac Pro, was released in June 2023, completing the transition in three years.

-This is the third time Apple has switched the Macintosh to a new instruction set architecture.
-The first was from the Motorola 68000 series to PowerPC chips in 1994 and the second from PowerPC to Intel processors using the x86 architecture in 2005–2006.
+The transition was the third time Apple had switched the Macintosh to a new instruction set architecture.
+The first was from the Motorola 68000 series to PowerPC processors in 1994, and the second was from PowerPC to Intel processors using the x86 architecture in 2006.